LaunchCode-Education-Archived/gis-devops-OLD/week05/day1/project/README.md

 ## Set Up Project

-- Build the Airwaze Studio project
+- Build the Airwaze Studio project, or check out the `elasticsearch-starter` branch.
-- Make sure the jar is built in `build/libs`
+- Make sure the jar is built in `build/libs`.
+If you need to build one, go into IntelliJ's Gradle tool window, and click on `Tasks > build > bootRepackage`.

 ## Start an Instance on AWS